ldidry/lstu/README.md

 For Nginx, use `utilities/lstu.nginx` as a template for your virtualhost configuration.

+For Apache, use `utilities/lstu.apache` as a template for your virtualhost configuration.
+Please note that this Apache template comes [from the community](https://framagit.org/luc/lstu/issues/12) and that there is **no official support for Apache**.

 ## Internationalization

 Lstu comes with English, French and Occitan languages.
 It will choose the language to display with the browser's settings.